 If your user control is configured as a dedicated up/down stimulus control, each time you activate the user control, the stimulus level in your hearing aid always changes in a specific direction (either up or down).
 For example, a short press and release may increase the stimulus level while a long press and hold may decrease the stimulus level in your hearing aid.

-Some user controls can be set for the Right hearing aid to increase stimulus level and the Left hearing aid to decrease stimulus level.
-Ask your hearing professional if this setting would benefit you.
+Some user controls can be set for the right hearing aid to increase stimulus level and the left hearing aid to decrease stimulus level.

-Rotary Tinnitus Stimulus Control
+Rocker Switch Tinnitus Stimulus Control